-Northern gannets are strong fliers.
-They nest on the side of cliffs.
+Northern gannets are strong flyers that nest on the sides of cliffs.

 Newfoundland also has its share of moose.
 They didn’t come from here, however.
-People brought these animals to the island long ago.
-They adapted to live here.
-But now, they eat too many native plants.
-It’s a problem!
+People introduced these animals to the island more than a hundred years ago.

 The Full Picture

-I study life in the sea.
-Why is it important for a scientist like me to pay attention to land and sky creatures?
+Why is it important for a marine biologist to pay attention to land and sky creatures?
+Newfoundland has taught me about the connections between sea, sky, and land.
 I’ve learned that all of the living things in an ecosystem rely on each other.
-The birds in the sky need the fish in the ocean to survive.
-Land animals need plants and other animals to eat.
+For the birds in the sky to thrive, they need the fish in the ocean.
+For land animals to prosper, they need plants and other animals to eat.

-As a scientist, it’s important to observe all parts of an ecosystem.
-Take a look around you.
-Think about our world.
-Then we can start to see how everything fits together.
+As a scientist, it’s important for me to observe all aspects of an ecosystem.
+You can observe the ecosystem around you, too.
+By thinking critically about our world, we can start to see how everything fits together.